Symphony No. 11 (Shostakovich): Requiem for a generation

 According to the composer's son-in-law Yevgeny Chukovsky, the original title sheet for this symphony read not "1905" but "1906", the year of the composer's birth.
 This causes critics to view the Eleventh Symphony as a requiem not only for the composer himself but for his generation.
 Still, because the work was composed for the Revolution, its purpose is not lost.
 The 1905 Revolution was not politicized by the Party, so the piece maintained its romantic aura for later generations.
-Because of this, the Eleventh Symphony is among a group of diverse works that embody a spirit of struggle for a just cause, such as Sergei Eisenstein's film Battleship Potemkin and Boris Pasternak's narrative poems "1905" and "Lieutenant Schmidt."
+Because of this, the Eleventh Symphony is among a group of diverse works that embody a spirit of struggle for a just cause, such as Sergei Eisenstein's film Battleship Potemkin and Boris Pasternak's narrative poems "1905" and "Lieutenant Schmidt".

 "The Year 1905" recalls the start of the first Russian Revolution of 1905, which was partially fired by the events on 9 January (9 January by the Julian calendar still in use in Russia at the time, modern date of 22 January 1905) of that year.
 Some Western critics characterized the symphony as overblown "film music"—in other words, as an agitprop broadsheet lacking substance or depth.

 Most Mussorgskian symphony

 Shostakovich considered this work his most "Mussorgskian" symphony.
 He wrote the Eleventh in a simple, direct manner.
-According to Solomon Volkov, Shostakovich allegedly told him that the symphony was "about the people, who have stopped believing because the cup of evil has run over."
+According to Solomon Volkov, Shostakovich told him that the symphony was "about the people, who have stopped believing because the cup of evil has run over".

 Testimony and the Hungarian Revolution

-In the wake of the publication of Testimony, the Eleventh has attracted speculation over its possible references to the Hungarian Revolution of 1956.
-According to Volkov, Shostakovich said the piece "deals with contemporary themes even though it's called '1905.'"
+In the wake of the publication of Volkov's Testimony, the Eleventh has attracted speculation over its possible references to the Hungarian Revolution of 1956.
+According to Volkov, Shostakovich said the piece "deals with contemporary themes even though it's called '1905.
 According to Zoya Tomashevskaya, Shostakovich also told Igor Belsky not to forget that he "wrote the symphony in the aftermath of [the] Hungarian Uprising".
 Shostakovich's widow Irina also said he had the Hungarian Revolution "in mind" during composition.
 Extant evidence and the chronology of the symphony's composition suggests that this could not have been the case.
-When Sofia Khentova asked Shostakovich in 1974 whether the Eleventh was a veiled reference to the Hungarian Revolution, he replied: "No, it is 1905, it is Russian history".
+When Sofia Khentova asked Shostakovich in 1974 whether the Eleventh was a veiled reference to the Hungarian Revolution, he replied: "No, it is 1905, it is Russian history."